slinkp/inheritance_talk/slides.rst

   How many people have heard the phrase "Favor composition over inheritance"?
 How many have not?

-  TODO: I'm going to walk you through actually doing it.
+  I'm going to walk you through actually doing it.

 ----